ritugupta64/React-Basics/README.md

--> Please follow the below points to install the react to your machine
+-> Please follow the below points to install the react on your machine

 1) Firstly install the latest version of node with default setting.
 2) Then use the below commands:

   a) npx create-react-app my-new-app

   b) cd my-new-app